data-ui

 Overview

-Data-UI is a Common Lisp system that takes a simple nested plist model and compiles it into a full production-ready data application:
+Data UI is a Common Lisp system that takes a simple nested plist model and will compile it into a full production-ready data application:

 Core Philosophy